 \subsection{Concurrence}

-In this subsection the entanglement between spin degrees of freedom is used to detect the phase transition point.
-The role of entanglement in characterizing QPT has been studied in the past few years.
-Reference~\onlinecite{Osterloh:na02} showed that the concurrence as a measure of entanglement, though being a local quantity, can be considered to trace the QPT.
-They found that the derivative of concurrence with respect to the control parameter diverges at the QCP for the Ising model in a transverse magnetic field.
-Finite size scaling and critical exponents coincide with the universality class of the phase transition.
-The nonanalytic behavior of quantum correlations which are encoded in entanglement has been discussed in several works for spin models \cite{Wu,Vidal1,Vidal2,Bose,Osborne,Verstraete} as well as itinerant systems \cite{Zanardi,Gu,Anfossi}.
-In this respect we study the derivative of concurrence for the KN model to find the QCP and its dependence on the anisotropy parameters.
-In particular, we use concurrence as a profound measure of entanglement between two spin 1/2.\cite{wooter:prl98}
+The role of entanglement in characterizing QPT has been exhaustively studied in the past few years.
+In particular, in Ref. \onlinecite{Osterloh:na02} it has been shown that ``concurrence" (as a measure of bipartite entanglement) \cite{wooter:prl98}---although a local quantity---can signal QPT of some physical models.
+Specifically, it has been illustrated that the derivative of concurrence with respect to the control parameter diverges at the quantum critical point of the Ising model in a transverse magnetic field.
+Such divergent behavior is a signature of QPT, while it does not reveal directly the type of ordering beyond the critical point.
+In this example, finite-size scaling and critical exponents coincide with the universality class of the associated phase transition.
+The nonanalytic behavior of quantum correlations (encapsulated in entanglement) has been discussed for spin models and itinerant systems in several previous works \cite{Wu,Vidal1,Vidal2,Bose,Osborne,Verstraete,Zanardi,Gu,Anfossi}.